wolfpackthatcodes/vite-typescript-package-toolkit/README.md

 $ docker compose up
 ```

-Then you can visit the Vitest UI in your web browser at [http://localhost:51204/**vitest**/](http://localhost:51204/__vitest__/).
+Then you can visit the Vitest UI in your web browser at [http://localhost:51204/\__vitest__/](http://localhost:51204/__vitest__/).

+> [!TIP]
-You can override the variables in the Docker Compose file, e.g. container name, network name and port mapping.
+> You can override the variables in the Docker Compose file, e.g. container name, network name and port mapping.
 This repository includes a DotEnv example file (`.env.example`) that you can copy to create your DotEnv file and override the Docker Compose variables.

+---

 #### GitHub Actions